Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Results and discussions

 The results provide clear evidence that for BTC and ETH, price and volatility are more strongly cross-correlated in downtrend markets than in uptrend markets.
 In particular, we find $\rho_{\mathrm{DCCA}-}(s) \approx-0.5$ and $\rho_{\mathrm{DCCA}+}(s) \approx0$ for BTC, and $\rho_{\mathrm{DCCA}-}(s) \approx-0.5$ and $\rho_{\mathrm{DCCA}+}(s) \approx0.15$ for ETH under approximately one-month time scales $(s\approx 30)$.
 This implies the absence of uninformed noise traders during bull markets, but they are active during bear markets.
 Similar results are observed when studied at longer time scales of half a year $(s\approx180)$, with the DCCA coefficients $\rho_{\mathrm{DCCA}-}(s) \approx-0.25$ and $\rho_{\mathrm{DCCA}+}(s) \approx0.1$ for both markets.
 Higher levels of cross-correlations in downtrends are found across all time scales for BTC and ETH, suggesting the presence of asymmetric volatility dynamics.

 In the case of XRP, however, we find inverse-asymmetry in volatility dynamics because $|\rho_{\mathrm{DCCA}+}(s)|$ is always larger than $|\rho_{\mathrm{DCCA}-}(s)|$ for all time scales.
 Uninformed noise traders are more dominant when the price increases than when the price decreases.
 More interestingly, LTC exhibits different volatility-asymmetry depending on which time scale the cross-correlation analysis was implemented at.
 At relatively longer time scales $(s>150)$, $|\rho_{\mathrm{DCCA}+}(s)|$ is larger than $|\rho_{\mathrm{DCCA}-}(s)|$, but at relatively shorter time scales, $|\rho_{\mathrm{DCCA}-}(s)|$ surpasses the value of $|\rho_{\mathrm{DCCA}+}(s)|$.
-In other words, inverse-asymmetric volatility is present at scales of $s<150$, but not at scales larger than $s=150$.
+In other words, inverse-asymmetric volatility is present at scales of $s>150$, but not at scales shorter than $s=150$.
 Such explanations cannot be confirmed by the conventional GARCH-class models, which generally focus on the effects of one-time price shock on volatility.
 The approach in this study challenges to a dynamical effects of price on volatility while accounting for the directions of price trends with various time scales.
 Focusing on the time scales, we find that cross-correlations for uptrend markets are generally constant; however, the loss of cross-correlations is observed for downtrend markets at longer time scales.

-To make sure that our empirical findings and discussions toward the asymmetric behavior of price-volatility are reasonable, we implement two types of GARCH models that explain the asymmetric effects on volatility.
+The asymmetric DCCA coefficient is derived from the fractal analysis and therefore reflects the scaling properties of the price-volatility nexus in a nonlinear way.
+However, the asymmetric behavior of the price-volatility is often assessed using the GARCH-class models which focus more on linear correlations.
+To make sure that our empirical findings based on the fractal framework show the same direction of asymmetric volatility with the conventional methods, we also implement two types of GARCH models that can explain the asymmetric effects on volatility.
 The first model is the exponential GARCH (EGARCH) written as follows~\cite{nelson1991conditional}:

 with $r_t = \varepsilon_t \sigma_t$, where $\sigma_t^2$ is the conditional variance at time $t$, and $\varepsilon_t$ denotes an error term with i.i.d. standard Gaussian noise $\mathcal{N}(0,1)$.
 The second model is the threshold GJR-GARCH written as follows~\cite{glosten1993relation}: